 How To Raise GH And KH In Shrimp Tank?

-Very often beginner shrimp keepers ask the question why their shrimps are suddenly dying off or not thriving like before.
+Very often beginner shrimp keepers ask the question of why their shrimps are suddenly dying off or not thriving like before.
 From my experience, I will share with you the connection of GH and KH of your water and the well-being of your shrimp colony and how to raise these parameters to maintain a lively shrimp tank.

-To raise the GH of your tank water you can use Shrimp mineral supplements, Equilibrium, GH booster, wonder shells, crushed coral, aragonite, etc. Alkaline buffer, aragonite sand, dolomite rock, limestone are good for boosting up your KH.
+To raise the GH of your tank water you can use Shrimp mineral supplements, Equilibrium, GH booster, wonder shells, crushed coral, aragonite, etc. Alkaline buffer, aragonite sand, dolomite rock, and limestone are good for boosting up your KH.

 You who have just started keeping shrimps must know about GH and KH first because these two factors have a lot to do with your shrimps, with their survival, development, temperament, breeding, and much more.